-- the application of the present threshold of 75% irrespective of the number of countries joining the Union.
-This option on its own would eliminate a large number of regions in EU15.
-Their future eligibility for EU support would depend on the priorities and criteria for support outside the least developed regions. - the same approach, but where all regions above this threshold but currently eligible under Objective 1 should receive temporary support (phasing-out), the level being higher the closer their GDP to the eligibility threshold.
+- the same approach, but where all regions above this threshold but currently eligible under Objective 1 should receive temporary support (phasing-out), the level being higher the closer their GDP to the eligibility threshold.
 Two levels of temporary support could be envisaged, one for regions which, because of the extent of their convergence at the end of the 2000-2006 period, would no longer be regarded as having lagging development in an EU15, the other, set at a higher level, for those which would have been below the 75% threshold without enlargement; - the setting of a GDP per head threshold higher than 75% of the average, at a level which would reduce or even eliminate the automatic effect of excluding those regions in the EU15 simply because of the reduction in the average EU GDP per head after enlargement.
 It should also, however, be set at a level which excludes those regions which would no longer qualify at the end of the current programming period in an EU15 without enlargement; - the fixing of two thresholds of eligibility, one for the regions in EU15 and one for the candidate countries, and leading de facto to two categories of lagging region.
 This could have a similar result to the previous solution in financial terms in a situation where the aid intensity per head from Union funds is related to regional prosperity.

 A further consideration relates to cofinancing rates (the ratio of Community to national support).
-After enlargement, the prosperity gap within the group of regions defined as least developed would be so large that a special maximum co-financing rate might be need to be set (relatively high) level to reflect the lower prosperity, and national budgetary capacity, of the very poorest Member States concerned.
+After enlargement, the prosperity gap within the group of regions defined as least developed would be so large that a special maximum co-financing rate might be need to be set at a relatively high level to reflect the lower prosperity, and national budgetary capacity, of the very poorest Member States concerned.